Rizwan Shehzad |

 Government’s focus remains only on collecting taxes.
 It has set itself an almost impossible target of Rs.
 5500 billion collections – 40 percent more than this year.
 But is unable to deal with reducing government expenditures and losses by state-owned enterprises, PIA, Steel Mills, Discos, Pakistan Railways and scores of other public sector entities are eating away around Rs.
 1100 to Rs.
 1300 billion each year, and installed capacity agreements with IPPs are putting up a bill of almost Rs.
 500 billion much higher than the actual production or consumption.
 In 10 months, the PTI government has shown little resolve or even will to do anything to tackle this bleeding.

-On the face of it all this appears to be a God sent opportunity for country’s opposition to exploit.
+On the face of it all this appears to be a God-sent opportunity for the country’s opposition to exploit.
 But Pakistan’s so-called “combined opposition” is competing with the Khan government in terms of disorientation and confusion.
-This remained hidden from public eye till the second week of June.
+This remained hidden from the public eye until the second week of June.
 But then the recently concluded All Parties Conference (APC) brought all this out.

 Pakistan Peoples Party (PPP) leader Qamar Zaman Kaira had said that the combined opposition would ‘fix the government’ in the interest of people, adding that the government would face stern opposition in and outside of the parliament.
 Several key leaders of PPP had passed jarring statements right after NAB arrested PPP co-chairman and former president Asif Ali Zardari and his sister Faryal Talpur.
 Pakistan Muslim League-Nawaz (PML-N) leadership has already been edgy since the Panama papers fallout and incarceration of the PML-N Quaid and former PM Nawaz Sharif.